MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 With the guest configuration extension enabled on machine, the machine can then be assessed against [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating systems baselines.

-### Autoprovision the guest configuration agent on Azure VMs
+### Autoprovision the guest configuration extension on Azure VMs

+For Azure VMs, you can autoprovisiong installation of guest configuration extension on Azure VMs.
+This feature is available in preview.

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 1. Navigate to **Environment settings** > **Your subscription** > **Settings & Monitoring**.